This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Becoming angry and out of control or aggressive and destroying things

-- Unable to care for yourself and needing someone to take care of you
+- Not being able to care for yourself and needing someone to take care of you

-- Has a rash or his skin is itchy and swollen
+- You have a rash or your skin is itchy and swollen.

-- Appears depressed and has difficulty coping with his symptoms
+- You are depressed and have difficulty coping with your symptoms.

 - Keep activities the same from day to day.
-People with AD do best with daily routines.
 Take breaks often.
-Save difficult activities for when the person seems the most alert.
-Choose activities that the person is interested in doing.
-Help the person get started and try to break difficult activities into small steps.
+Save difficult activities for when you are the most alert.
+Choose activities you are interested in doing.

-- Keep the person with AD active and awake during the day.
-Limit how much liquid the person drinks in the evening.
-This may help him or her sleep through the night.
-Make sure that the person goes to bed at the same time every night.
+- Limit the amount of liquid you drink in the evening.
+This may help you sleep through the night.
+Try to go to bed at the same time every night.

 Follow up with your healthcare provider as directed: